Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.06 16:09 SQA

+- Implement style_transfer API.
+And also modify `style_transfer.py` to make it more runnable.

+To specify, I keep the original way to run `style_transfer.py` with argument `-c`, `-s`, but they will be no longer required.

+Instead, you can write a file `style_list.txt` in `data`, containing style image names from style library `data/style/` (of course, you must first upload your style image into the library).
+Style images will be read from this file by default.
+And content images will be read from `input_list.txt` by default.
+(Now I only implement `0.png` generated, but later...)

+The code will automatically transfer any content to any style.
+(You still need to add `c_p` if wanted).

+In `main.py` everything is done except it only transfers `0.png` in `.tmp/generate/`.
+The output will be saved in `.tmp/style_transfer/`.

 ## 24.05.05 20:27 SQA

 - Add prompt for no-character image generation.
 It seems that the model is rather good at this aspect.